BubalanShanmugam/BookMyShow/README.md

 ### **Data Persistence**:
 - Your bookings and cancellations, along with your login credentials, are stored and automatically loaded during future sessions.

-## **Security Features**

-1. **Secure Login**:
-   - During login, the entered password is hashed and compared to the stored encrypted password.
-Only the correct hash will allow the user to log in successfully.

-2. **User Session Management**:
-   - User sessions are securely managed, and you will remain logged in until you explicitly log out or close the program.

 ## **Contact**

 For any queries or feedback, contact to: